matthew-shaw/matthew-shaw.github.io/docs/blog/posts/sociotechnical-playbook.md

 To demonstrate, I'll apply this playbook to a fictional public sector case study: the "Apply for a juggling licence" service.
 This service ensures citizens are qualified to safely juggle in public spaces.
 It is critical, high-volume, and completely gridlocked.

-The core system is comprised of a sprawling web of "microservices" built during a major cloud transformation initiative, to replace a legacy monolith.
+The core system consists of a sprawling web of "microservices" built during a major cloud transformation initiative, to replace a legacy monolith.
 Because the department focused purely on the technology and ignored the organisational design, they simply built a distributed monolith on top of the legacy service.

 They kept their rigid, component-based teams intact.
 The bottlenecks didn't disappear; they just moved from the old on-premise servers to the "Cloud Infrastructure Guild" and the "Release Coordination Board".
 Furthermore, during this chaotic build phase, they decided to roll their own bespoke identity management system and a custom payment integration, tightly coupling them directly into the core juggling assessment services.